 Scintillators are kinds of materials that provide detectable photons in the visible part of the light spectrum, following the passage of a charged particle or a photon.
-The scintillator consists of a transparent crystal, usually a phosphor, plastic or organic liquid that fluoresces when struck by ionizing radiation.
-The scintillator must also be transparent to its own light emissions and it must have a short decay time.
-The scintillator must be also shielded from all ambient light so that external photons do not swamp the ionization events caused by incident radiation.
-To achieve this a thin opaque foil, such as aluminized mylar, is often used, though it must have a low enough mass to minimize undue attenuation of the incident radiation being measured.
+The scintillator consists of a transparent crystal, usually a phosphor, plastic, or organic liquid, that fluoresces when struck by ionizing radiation.
+The scintillator must also be transparent to its light emissions and have a short decay time.
+The scintillator must also be shielded from ambient light so that external photons do not swamp the ionization events caused by incident radiation.
+A thin opaque foil, such as aluminized mylar, is often used to achieve this.
+However, it must have a low enough mass to minimize undue attenuation of the measured incident radiation.

-There are primarily two types of scintillators in common use in nuclear and particle physics: organic or plastic scintillators and inorganic or crystalline scintillators.
+There are primarily two types of scintillators commonly used in nuclear and particle physics: organic or plastic scintillators and inorganic or crystalline scintillators.

 Organic scintillators are kinds of organic materials that provide detectable photons in the visible part of the light spectrum, following the passage of a charged particle or a photon.
 The scintillation mechanism in organic materials is quite different from the mechanism in inorganic crystals.
-In inorganic scintillators, e.g., NaI, CsI the scintillation arises because of the structure of the crystal lattice.
-The fluorescence mechanism in organic materials arises from transitions in the energy levels of a single molecule and therefore the fluorescence can be observed independently of the physical state (vapor, liquid, solid).
+In inorganic scintillators, e.g., NaI, CsI, the scintillation arises because of the structure of the crystal lattice.
+The fluorescence mechanism in organic materials arises from transitions in the energy levels of a single molecule.
+Therefore the fluorescence can be observed independently of the physical state (vapor, liquid, solid).

-In general, organic scintillators have fast decay times (typically ~10-8 sec), while inorganic crystals are usually far slower (~10-6 sec), although some also have fast components in their response.
+Organic scintillators generally have fast decay times (typically ~10-8 sec), while inorganic crystals are usually far slower (~10-6 sec), although some also have fast components in their response.
 There are three types of organic scintillators:

 - Pure organic crystals.
-Pure organic crystals include crystals of anthracene, stilbene and naphthalene.
+Pure organic crystals include crystals of anthracene, stilbene, and naphthalene.
 The decay time of this type of phosphor is approximately 10 nanoseconds.
 This type of crystal is frequently used in the detection of beta particles.
-They are very durable, but their response is anisotropic (which spoils energy resolution when the source is not collimated), and they cannot be easily machined, nor can they be grown in large sizes.
+They are durable, but their response is anisotropic (which spoils energy resolution when the source is not collimated).
+They cannot be easily machined, nor can they be grown in large sizes.
 Therefore they are not very often used.

 - Liquid organic solutions.
 Liquid organic solutions are produced by dissolving an organic scintillator in a solvent.

 - Plastic scintillators.
 Plastic phosphors are made by adding scintillation chemicals to a plastic matrix.
 The decay constant is the shortest of the three phosphor types, approaching 1 or 2 nanoseconds.
-Plastic scintillators are therefore more appropriate for use in high-flux environments and in high dose rate measurements.
-The plastic has a high hydrogen content, therefore, it is useful for fast neutron detectors.
-It takes substantially more energy to produce a detectable photon in a scintillator than an electron-ion pair through ionization (typically by a factor of 10), and because inorganic scintillators produce more light than organic scintillators, they are consequently better for applications at low energies.
+Plastic scintillators are more appropriate for use in high-flux environments and high dose rate measurements.
+The plastic has a high hydrogen content.
+Therefore, it is useful for fast neutron detectors.
+It takes substantially more energy to produce a detectable photon in a scintillator than in an electron-ion pair through ionization (typically by a factor of 10).
+Because inorganic scintillators produce more light than organic scintillators, they are better for applications at low energies.